 Seeing your dog in pain as he or she ages is heartbreaking.
 When they are no longer able to play with their favorite toys or run around like they once did, they may be suffering from a degenerative condition like arthritis.
 In order to help your dog live a fulfilling life during their senior years, you may need to administer medication or joint supplements to increase their comfort levels.
 What types of pain medications for dogs with arthritis are out there?
 There are several options.
 We made it easier for you by outlining a short list of types of pain medications for dogs and what you need to know.

 1. Non-steroidal Anti-Inflammatory Drugs

-Other NSAIDs like aspirin, actually damage cartilage with the dosage required for pain relief.
-For this reason, aspirin is rarely used in the treatment of osteoarthritis.
-Over-the-counter NAIDs used for pain relief in people should not be given to dogs.
-Because of potential side effects, dogs who are prescribed NAIDs should have blood work taken to measure liver and kidney levels.
-NAIDs should not be mixed with steroids.
+Other NSAIDs like aspirin, actually damage cartilage with the dosage necessary for pain relief.
+For this reason, aspirin is rarely given in the treatment of osteoarthritis.
+Over-the-counter NSAIDs for pain relief in people should not be given to dogs.
+Because of potential side effects, dogs who take NSAIDs should have blood work taken to measure liver and kidney levels.
+Also, NSAIDs should not be taken in combination with steroids.

 4. Joint supplements

 Joint supplements for dogs work in a similar way as they do for people.
 They have a unique formula of ingredients that address joint pain and arthritis from several angles.
 And, their ingredients address inflammation, pain relief, cartilage repair, and tissue repair.
 Joint supplements can be given in combination with other over-the-counter pain relief if necessary.
 Their main goal is to treat and address joint problems long term.